-As described above, the Nominations and Board Affairs Committee considered various corporate governance structures for the Holding Company and various candidates for membership on the Holding Company Board.
-The Operations and Finance Committee reviewed various strategic considerations and the mechanics of the Reorganization.
-The recommendations of these two committees were incorporated into the terms of the Reorganization, which, consequently, was the only plan of reorganization considered by the Sallie Mae Board.
-The majority of the Sallie Mae Board has determined that the Reorganization, upon the terms and conditions set forth in the Privatization Act and the Reorganization Agreement, is in the best interests of the shareholders of Sallie Mae.
-ACCORDINGLY, THE SALLIE MAE BOARD (IN A 13-8 VOTE) HAS APPROVED THE REORGANIZATION AGREEMENT.
-THE MAJORITY OF THE SALLIE MAE BOARD RECOMMENDS THAT THE HOLDERS OF OUTSTANDING SHARES OF SALLIE MAE COMMON STOCK VOTE FOR APPROVAL OF THE REORGANIZATION AT THE SPECIAL MEETING.
+The Sallie Mae Board has determined that the Reorganization, upon the terms and conditions set forth in the Privatization Act and the Reorganization Agreement, is in the best interests of the shareholders of Sallie Mae.

+ACCORDINGLY, THE SALLIE MAE BOARD HAS APPROVED THE REORGANIZATION AGREEMENT AND RECOMMENDS THAT THE HOLDERS OF OUTSTANDING SHARES OF SALLIE MAE COMMON STOCK VOTE FOR APPROVAL OF THE REORGANIZATION AT THE SPECIAL MEETING.

-In reaching their determination to adopt the Reorganization Agreement and recommend that the Sallie Mae shareholders approve the Reorganization, the majority of the Sallie Mae Board considered a number of factors, including the following material factors:
+In reaching its determination, the Sallie Mae Board considered a number of factors, including the following material factors:

 - a.
-The expectation that, based upon management presentations, the Reorganization will enhance Sallie Mae's core business by enabling the Holding Company to more effectively respond to intensified competition in the student loan marketplace among the Federal Family Education Loan Program ("FFELP") participants, and with the FDSLP by extending Sallie Mae's school-based strategy and engaging in a broader array of campus-based services. - b.
-The expectation that, based upon management presentations, the Reorganization will provide a mechanism for expansion of the business, new sources of revenue and, over time, business diversification. - c.
+The expectation that the Reorganization will enhance Sallie Mae's core business by enabling the Holding Company to more effectively respond to intensified competition in the student loan marketplace among the Federal Family Education Loan Program ("FFELP") participants, and with the FDSLP by extending Sallie Mae's school-based strategy and engaging in a broader array of campus-based services. - b.
+The expectation that the Reorganization will provide a mechanism for expansion of the business, new sources of revenue and, over time, business diversification. - c.
 The belief, based on its experience through 1996 with five successful securitization transactions, that, with the advent of student loan securitizations, Sallie Mae's government-sponsored enterprise status is no longer necessary to ensure its ability to obtain large volume, long term funding on advantageous terms. - d.
-The belief that the persons selected to serve as the Holding Company Board are best able to lead the Company through privatization, and reflect strong and diverse backgrounds, attributes and skills, including technology, marketing, finance and vision as well as diversity of gender, race, age and geography. - e.
-The belief, based on the report of the Nominations and Board Affairs Committee which considered the merits of various governance provisions independently and as a collective package, that the Holding Company corporate governance provisions provide a proper balance of the interests of all of the shareholders and permit the Holding Company to effectively pursue the creation of stockholder value over the longer term. - f.
-The belief that the current management's performance in managing Sallie Mae's business and preparing for privatization was a significant factor in Sallie Mae's results and the increases in the price of Sallie Mae Common Stock over the past year, and that their retention was important to the effective transition to privatization and to the Company's future. - g.
-The expectation that the Reorganization will reduce the level of political risk to which Sallie Mae is subject because of its status as a government-sponsored enterprise. - h.
-The belief that the terms and conditions of the Privatization Act and the Reorganization Agreement which, among other things, permit Sallie Mae to retain government-sponsored enterprise status during a transition period while developing the Company's future business, were generally favorable to Sallie Mae, based on presentations by management developed in consultation with the Company's outside legal and financial advisors.
-See "THE PRIVATIZATION ACT" and "TERMS OF THE REORGANIZATION AGREEMENT." - i.
+The belief of a majority of the Board is that the persons selected to serve as the Holding Company Board are best able to lead the Company through privatization, and reflect strong and diverse backgrounds, attributes and skills, including technology, marketing, finance and vision as well as diversity of gender, race, age and geography.
+Additionally, these persons support the education mission of the organization and the privatization plan. - e.
+The belief of a majority of the Board that the Holding Company corporate governance provisions provide a proper balance of the interests of all of the shareholders and permit the Holding Company to effectively pursue the creation of stockholder value over the longer term.

+- f.
+The belief of a majority of the Board is that the Company will be strengthened through the retention of the management responsible for performance which has led to significant results and increases in the price of Sallie Mae Common Stock over the past year. - g.
+The expectation that the Reorganization will reduce the level of political risk to which Sallie Mae is subject. - h.
+The terms and conditions of the Privatization Act and the Reorganization Agreement which the Sallie Mae Board, based on presentations by management developed in consultation with the Company's outside legal and financial advisors, has deemed to be generally favorable to Sallie Mae.
+See "THE PRIVATIZATION ACT" and "TERMS OF THE REORGANIZATION." - i.
 The fact that the Reorganization will privatize the Company, by making all members of the Board of Directors subject to shareholder vote and by phasing out federal government involvement with corporate governance of the Company. - j.
-The determination, based on presentations by management developed in consultation with the Company's outside legal and financial advisors, that liquidation pursuant to the charter sunset provisions of the Privatization Act is not in the best interests of Sallie Mae and its shareholders because it would surrender a highly valuable, well established franchise, limit future growth, foreclose business diversification opportunities and leave Sallie Mae vulnerable to business risks associated with liquidation.
-The liquidation charter sunset scenario, while extending the GSE's ability to purchase loans by two years and its wind-down period by five years, would force a break-up of the GSE and would pose certain political risks, including risks relating to establishment of the terms of the wind-down plan.
-See "THE PRIVATIZATION ACT -- Charter Sunset If Reorganization Does Not Occur."

-k.
-The expectation that the Merger will be treated for U.S. federal income tax purposes as a nonrecognition transfer of shares of Sallie Mae Common Stock by the holders thereof to the Holding Company for shares of Holding Company Common Stock.
+The determination that the dissolution of Sallie Mae pursuant to the "charter sunset" provisions of the Privatization ${\sf Act}$ is not in the best interests of Sallie Mae and its shareholders. - k.
+The determination that the Merger will be treated for U.S. federal income tax purposes as a nonrecognition transfer of shares of Sallie Mae Common Stock by the holders thereof to the Holding Company for shares of Holding Company Common Stock.
 See "CERTAIN FEDERAL INCOME TAX CONSEQUENCES."